Counselling and Psychotherapy

 A successful therapeutic experience teaches you how to become an expert in your own wellbeing.
 This allows you to navigate daily life on your own versus relying solely on professional support.
 A good therapist knows when their job is done.

 Yes.
-I am an Approved Affiliate Healthcare Provider for the major UK and International health insurance companies, and I can see clients through their health plans.
-I am registered with these Insurance Providers; AXA, Vitality, Allianz, Aviva, Cigna, WPA.
+I am a recognised healthcare professional providing counselling services for major UK and International health insurance companies.
+I am registered with these Insurance Providers; AXA, Allianz, Aviva, BUPA, WPA, Vitality.
 Please ask about fees as these are slightly different to account for necessary admin and invoicing.
 Please let me know the pre-authorisation code from your insurer so I can invoice them directly.

 Yes, I work online via Zoom (using a password protected link), WhatsApp or FaceTime.
 Working online is a highly effective way of engaging in counselling, with good results, from wherever you are in the UK or overseas.